can different angelfish live together?

 How To Stop Angelfish Fighting

 Before putting any measures in place, decide first whether there’s an underlying behavioral issue at play.
-For example, if your angelfish are mating, the aggression should ease once the fry are born.
+For example, if your angelfish are mating, the aggression should ease once the fry is born.

 However, if the fighting is merely a by-product of naturally aggressive personalities, you might need to separate the fish into separate tanks.
 If that’s not feasible, try placing a temporary barrier between them, such as fish-safe netting.

-Another thing to bear in mind is that there’s a link between angelfish aggression and water changes.
-As described by Applied Animal Behavior Science, researchers found the more water removed at one time, the more the angelfish studied become angry.
+Another thing to remember is the link between angelfish aggression and water changes.
+As described by Applied Animal Behavior Science, researchers found the more water removed at one time, the more the angelfish become angry.

-By removing 50% of the tank’s water at one time, you’re increasing your fish’s chances of aggression.
-As a result, aim to renew only 25% of the water with each water change.
+By removing 50% of the tank’s water at one time, you’re increasing the fish’s chances of aggression.
+As a result, renew only 25% of the water with each change.

 What Are The Most Compatible Angelfish Tankmates?

-Angelfish aren’t only compatible with their own kind.
-There are many other fish that they’re happy to live alongside and will do so without too much aggression.
+Angelfish aren’t only compatible with their kind.
+There are many other fish they’re happy to live alongside and will do so without too much aggression.

-If you find yourself unsuccessful housing different types of angelfish together, consider one of these fish species instead:
+If you unsuccessfully house different angelfish together, consider one of these species:

-• Bolivian rams, a tolerant fish species that are capable of living alongside angelfish.
+• Bolivian rams: A tolerant fish species capable of living alongside angelfish.

-• Bristlenose pleco, a peaceful, easy-to-care-for fish that are native to the same regions as angelfish.
+• Bristlenose pleco: A peaceful, easy-to-care-for fish native to the same regions as angelfish.

-• Rainbowfish, an excellent aquarium fish that are similar in size to angelfish.
-They also thrive in similar tank conditions.
+• Rainbowfish: An excellent aquarium fish that is similar in size to angelfish.